OmarioHasan/angular/aio/content/guide/testing.md

 **Note:** We used to have `TestBed.get()` instead of `TestBed.inject()`.
 The `get` method wasn't type safe, it always returned `any`, and this is error prone.
-We decided to migrate to a new function instead of updating the existing one given the large scale use that would have an immense amount of breaking changes.
+We decided to migrate to a new function instead of updating the existing one given the large scale use that would have an immense amount of breaking changes **The `get` method was deprecated since v9 and might be removed in one of the future versions of Angular**.

 </div>